fluxcd/flux2/docs/guides/image-update.md

 ## Configure image updates

-Edit the `podinfo-deploy.yaml` and add a maker to tell Flux which policy to use when updating the container image:
+Edit the `podinfo-deploy.yaml` and add a marker to tell Flux which policy to use when updating the container image:

 ```yaml
 spec: